Hank Harris

 Hank Harris (born November 5, 1979) is an American actor who has been working in movies and television since the late 1990s.
 He grew up in Duluth, Minnesota and Santa Fe, New Mexico.

 He is perhaps best known for his role as Emory Dick in Popular.
 His other projects have included: Mercury Rising, Pumpkin, Hellbent and the television series Dirty Work.
-A commercial actor, Harris is best known in the 90's for appearing in 11 Chef Boyardee commercials as the "beefy boy", as well as ones for McDonald's, Wendy's, Burger King, Dr. Pepper, and T-Mobile.
+A commercial actor, Harris is best known for appearing in 11 Chef Boyardee commercials in the 90s as the "beefy boy", as well as ones for McDonald's, Wendy's, Burger King, Dr. Pepper, and T-Mobile.